Horace Nunn: Rugby league

 Nunn represented New Zealand on their 1921 tour of Australia, becoming Kiwi number 150.

 World War I

 Nunn enlisted as a private in F Company, 28th Reinforcements, New Zealand Expeditionary Force in February 1917, but deserted from camp at Trentham in May that year.
+In 1919 Nunn was listed as one of the country's military defaulters.
 Arrested in Dunedin in April 1920, he was found guilty by a district court-martial the following month and sentenced to one year's imprisonment with hard labour.
+If Nunn had been detained during the war, he would have potentially faced a firing squad.
+Although Nunn had blamed his sport commitments, there were earlier indications of his pacificism as he had been previously fined for failing to attend training parades in 1913.